intel/ai-reference-models/k8s/image_recognition/tensorflow/resnet50v1_5/training/fp32/.docs/kubernetes.md

 ##### Multi-node training output

 Viewing the log output of the resnet50v1_5 MPIJob is done by viewing the logs of the launcher pod.
-The launcher pod aggregrates output from the workerpods.
+The launcher pod aggregates output from the workerpods.
 This pod is found by filtering the list of pods for the name 'launcher'

 ```